pmainguet/udemy-courses/NodeJS/README.md

                         "start": "node server.js"
                 }

+- commit modification with git
+- use _heroku create_ and _git push heroku master_ commands to deploy app to Heroku
+- type _heroku open_
+- configure DNS to customize URL

 # <a name=""></a> XXX - TESTING YOUR APPLICATION

 # <a name=""></a> XXX - HOW-TO / RECIPES